vjcitn/BioconductorAnnotationPipeline/README.md

 ## Update R <a name="updater"/>

-In order for the packages to be built for the next Bioconductor release, the R version on `ubuntu` will have to be updated.
-This will be done as `root` and the packages will be installed as `ubuntu`.
-There is a README.md file (`home/ubuntu/downloads/README.md`) with basic instructions on how to do this but the following will provide a bit more detail.
+In order for the packages to be built for the next Bioconductor release, the R version on `ubuntu` may have to be updated.
+This should be done as `root` and the packages will be installed as `ubuntu`.
+There is a README.md file (`home/ubuntu/downloads/README.md`) with basic instructions on how to do this but the following will provide some additional details.

 **1. Download the correct version of R**